bitromortac/lndmanage/README.md

 ```
 $ ./lndmanage.py status
 ```
-If if works, you should see the node status and a list of channels.
+If if works, you should see the node status.

 Rebalancing a channel
 ---------------------